jsroa15/jsroa15/README.md

 Welcome to my GitHub profile!!!

-I've been working in Data Science and Analytis for the last 8 years and I love making processes digital and data driven.
+I've been working in Data Science and Analytics for the last 8 years and I love making processes digital and data-driven.
 I have a Master's degree in Industrial Engineering with major in applied statistics and operations research.

 :bulb: **Legally authorized to work in the US**